-Proposed Project Reduced Project No Federal Action/ No Project Terminal area (acres) 5.0 acres (2.0 ha) 5.0 acres (2.0 ha) 0 New vessel calls at the San Pedro Bay Ports (incremental over 2004) 201 372 267 Average crude oil throughput (in 2040) 677,000 bpd (at Berth 408) 450,000 bpd (at Berth 408 + 227,000 bpd at existing terminals) 252,000 bpd (at existing terminals) Dredging (cy) 0 0 0 Area of waters of U.S. affected by fill 0.1 2 acre (0.04 ha) 0.1 2 acre (0.04 ha) 0 New wharf yes yes no bpd = barrels per day; cy = cubic yards; ha = hectares
+Proposed Project Reduced Project No Federal Action/ No Project Terminal area (acres) 5.0 acres (2.0 ha) 5.0 acres (2.0 ha) 0 New vessel calls at the San Pedro Bay Ports (incremental over 2004) 201 372 267 Average crude oil throughput (in 2040) 677,000 bpd (at Berth 408) 450,000 bpd (at Berth 408 + 227,000 bpd at existing terminals) 252,000 bpd (at existing terminals) Dredging (cy) 0 0 0 Area of waters of U.S. affected by fill 0.1 acre (0.04 ha) 0.1 acre (0.04 ha) 0 New wharf yes yes no

-While aA small area (0.1-09 acre, 0.04-03 ha) of soft-bottom substrate would be covered with rock to protect installed piles and 0.03 acre (0.01 ha) of water column (waters of the U.S.) would be converted to hard substrate (pilings), neither the in both the proposed Project nor-and the Reduced Project Alternative. would result in a permanent loss of waters of the U.S. that These hard substrates in the water would provide habitat for marine biota.
-From a Harbor perspective, the proposed Project, because it would require fewer vessel calls, would have a lower probability of oil spills (lower frequency of occurrence), and thus the potential for oil spill impacts to special status species and eelgrass, than the Reduced Project Alternative or No Federal Action/No Project Alternative.
-In addition, because of the lower number of vessel calls, the proposed Project would have a lower potential for introduction of invasive species and tanker collisions with whales, and it would have lower air emissions, than either of the other alternatives.
+While a small area (0.1 acre, 0.04 ha) of soft-bottom substrate would be covered with rock to protect installed piles, neither the proposed Project nor the Reduced Project Alternative would result in a permanent loss of waters of the U.S. that provide habitat for marine biota.
+From a Harbor perspective, the proposed Project would have a lower probability of oil spills (lower frequency of occurrence), and thus the potential for oil spill impacts to special status species and eelgrass, than the Reduced Project Alternative or No Federal Action/No Project Alternative.
+In addition, the proposed Project would have a lower potential for introduction of invasive species and tanker collisions with whales, and it would have lower air emissions, than either of the other alternatives.
 The maximum oil throughput (677,000 bpd) proposed is required because demands for oil through the year 2040 are forecast to exceed terminal capacity within the Port even with the anticipated and proposed addition of terminal and tank capacity.
 Thus, based on preliminary analysis, the proposed Project is the least environmentally damaging practicable alternative that meets the overall project purpose.